How to remove bias from your AI-generated content

 Knowing what to look out for helps content creators, copywriters, and all other creatives generate and create content that reflects modern society – and everyone in it.

-Here are a few practical tips to fellow creatives on how to recognize and avoid gender, racial, age, socioeconomic, political, religious, and (dis)ability bias, and the many other subconscious prejudices out there.
+Here are a few practical tips to fellow creatives on how to recognise and avoid gender, racial, age, socioeconomic, political, religious, and (dis)ability bias, and the many other subconscious prejudices out there.

 Where does bias come from?